Thomas Lowndes Bullock: Early life

 Bullock was born in Radwinter, Essex to John Frederick Bullock (1809 - 1865), Rector of Radwinter, and his first-cousin, Elizabeth Anne Bullock (born 1814), daughter of Jonathan Bullock of Faulkbourne and Margaret Downes.
 He was a member of the old Bullock family of the Faulkbourne branch of the family, descended from Sir Edward Bullock.
 He attended Winchester College and New College, Oxford.

 Career

-Following University, Bullock was appointed as a member of Her Britannic Majesty's consular service in China from 1869–97.
+Following University, Bullock was appointed as a member of Her Britannic Majesty's consular service in China from 1869 to 1897.
 He was appointed a Barrister of the Inner Temple in 1890.
 From 1899 he went on to be appointed Professor of Chinese at the University of Oxford, a position now called Shaw Professor of Chinese following the donation of Sir Run Run Shaw.

 Family

 Bullock married Florence Louisa Elizabeth Horton, daughter of Samuel Lewis Horton of The Park House, Shifnal and Ann Maria Philips, they had three children: